 |Advanced, Point and Click Scripting Tool|

 |No Separate Installs to Local Machine|

-Have you been looking for a new load testing tool for your organization?
+Have you been researching a new load testing solution?
 Or searching for an alternative to Apica LoadTest?
 If so, you’re in the right place.
 With LoadView, you can quickly create scripts and spin up virtual injectors for load and stress testing your sites, web applications, and APIs.
 Read more about how LoadView sets itself apart from Apica LoadTest and why you should give LoadView a try today!

 In terms of product offerings and features/functionalities, the we have many similarities with the Apica platform.
 In addition to offering a performance testing platform, which we’ll be covering in this article, we both offer a synthetic monitoring platform that can be used in conjunction with the load and stress testing platform.
 We started out as a monitoring platform, but over time realized that the scripts used to monitor website transactions can be used to emulate real users for load and stress testing, which is ideal for Agile development environments and shift-left testing.